Home Legal Product Disclosure Statement

 Table 2

-The following is a hypothetical example that demonstrates how Forward Margin are calculated
+The following is a hypothetical example that demonstrates how a Forward Margin is calculated

 Currency OFX buys/ Client sells):AUD